goat-community/goat-docs/docs/workspace/catalog.md

 # Catalog

 The **Data Catalog** is a comprehensive listing of all [geospatial datasets](../further_reading/glossary#geospatial-data) available for exploration and analysis.
-A wide range of datasets are provided by Plan4Better, our partners, and [open source](../further_reading/glossary#open-source) libraries, ensuring a **reliable and accurate** database for your GIS projects.
+A wide range of datasets is provided by Plan4Better based on official open data providers and other sources, ensuring that **reliable** data is immediately available for your projects for analysis and visualization.

 <div class="content"><img src={require('/img/workspace/catalog/home-catalog.png').default} alt="Data Catalog" style={{ maxHeight: "700px", maxWidth: "800px"}}/></div>

 ## Explore the catalog

 Accessed from the [Workspace](../category/workspace) or via the [`+ Add layer`](../map/layers#add-layers) button in your GOAT project, you can search our collection of datasets by *keyword, applying spatial and non-spatial filters* for efficient discovery.
 You can also interactively preview datasets within our interface to assess content and quality, enabling visual exploration.
-Be assured of data quality with our collection of authoritative sources.

 Our catalog features an extensive collection of datasets spanning different thematic areas, under different categories including: